markusmoenig/Eldiron/docs/docs/creator/tools/palette.md

 Palette mode still uses the normal geometry selection and HUD slot system.

-That means you can:

-- select a sector and apply the current palette entry as its source
+That means you can select geometry and apply the current palette entry as its source.
-- select a Builder host and use the HUD material slots to apply the current palette entry to a Builder material slot

 `Apply Color` belongs to the Palette dock, not to the Tile Picker.